 Our role as trailers for the movie about the big idea

-Jesus Christ is the center of God's entire strategy to bring good to the world, and he is obviously the center of the vision of the future world of peace and joy.
+Jesus Christ is the center of God's entire strategy to heal, bless, and connect the world, and he is obviously the center of the vision of the future world of peace and joy.
 If we see ourselves in Christ, then this fantastic vision is part of the deal, and we will be in on it when he establishes it.

 Meanwhile Jesus is running a "Kingdom Citizenship Drive."
 He wants everyone on the planet to to have a chance to sign up for citizenship in his kingdom, and in order to persuade them to sign up, he wants them to get a preview of what life is like in his kingdom.
 We are that preview, the trailer for the movie about life in his kingdom.

 The catch to signing up for citizenship is that people can't sign up now and postpone the activation of their citizenship until later when Jesus arrives in person.
 They have to activate it now in order to be eligible later.
 That means they have to start honoring him as their king now and living under his authority now, because that is what citizens of his kingdom do.

 Of course, not everybody wants to live like that.
 Some will refuse to sign up on those terms, and we don't have to force them into it.
 We just have to be as persuasive a preview of heavenly life as God can make us.
 He is pretty good at that (big understatement!), and it is the main component of his current strategy to heal, bless, and connect the world.

-If we realize that is what he is doing, there are five words that will never come out of our mouths, "That's the way I am.
+If we realize that is what he is doing, there are five words that will never come out of our mouths, "That's the way I am."